Who is eligible for support?

 I am working in Ethiopia and want to visit the Rio Tinto facility.
 Ethiopia is a iCPC country so you are eligible providing no more than 20% of the total access is provided to non EU or Associated countries or if you come as part of a research team based in an Eu or Associated Country.

 I am working in the US and want to visit a French laboratory.
 The US is classed as a non EU or Third Country so you are eligible to visit, providing no more than 20% of the total access is provided to non EU or Associated countries or if you come as part of a research team based in an Eu or Associated Country.

 What are the units of access for the facilities?

-TA1 facilties have units of access of 1 week with this being the maximum, TA2 and TA3 have units of access of 1 day with the maximum of 5 days.
+TA1 facilties have units of access of typically 1 week (5 days) with this being the standard, TA2 and TA3 typically have units of access of 1 day with 5 days being the standard.